Graduate Application Mentorship Program (GAMP)

 Frequently Asked Questions:

-- What to expect from your mentor
+- What should I expect from my mentor?

 We want to give credit to the JP-ASK program out of MIT-WHOI whose work we built off of to implement GAMP at University of Washington!